-- A. Routine multi-drug quantitative/confirmatory testing is not billable to and will not be reimbursed by CareSource.
-Quantitative/confirmatory testing must be individualized for the member and medically necessary.
-Routine confirmations (quantitative) of drug tests with negative results are not covered by CareSource.
-Quantitative/confirmatory testing is covered for a negative drug/drug class test when the negative finding is inconsistent with the member's documented medical history and/or current documented chronic pain medication list, and indications substantiated in the medical record - B. Routine nonspecific or wholesale orders for drug testing (qualitative), confirmation or (quantitative) drugs of abuse testing are not billable.
+- A. Routine multi-drug confirmatory testing is not billable to and will not be reimbursed by CareSource.
+Quantitative/confirmatory testing must be individualized and medically necessary.
+Routine confirmations (quantitative) of drug tests with negative results are not deemed medically necessary and are not covered by CareSource.
+Quantitative/confirmatory testing is covered for a negative drug/drug class test when the negative finding is inconsistent with the member's documented medical history and/or current documented chronic pain medication list. - B. Routine nonspecific or wholesale orders for drug testing (qualitative), confirmation, and quantitative drugs of abuse testing are not billable.